tomsWebConsulting/twcsl/README.md

     * Default is the first section on the page.
     * Returns jQuery object or undefined for no page section.

-  * value ( object )

-    * get ( cookie )

-      * Cookie is a string.
-      * Returns a string, the cookie value.

-    * set ( key, value, expires, maxAge, path )

-      * Key, value, expires, maxAge, path are strings.
-      * Returns a string, the cookie value.

 <a id="twcsl.ss"></a>